Story by James Thompson | As Told by Gunner

 James' totaled F-150, After The Wreck (submitted by James)

-Not having much time to react, James swung his F-150 into the parallel ditch to avoid collision.
-The Ranch Hand bumper took the full impact – actually cracking – before bouncing the truck to the other side of the drop-off, and rolling sideways onto the passenger side... right where Gus happened to be riding in his G1™ Large.
+Without time or space to react, I swung the truck into the parallel ditch to avoid a head-on collision.
+The Ranch Hand bumper took the full impact, actually cracking before bouncing the truck to the other side of the drop-off.
+Gus and I rolled sideways in the F-150, landing on the passenger side, right where Gus happened to be riding in his large dog crate.

-Thankfully James was good to go for the rest of duck season, and looks forward to spending another year watching Gus retrieve.
+Thankfully he was good to go for the rest of duck season and I'm looking forward to spending more good years watching Gus retrieve – and maintaining our road warrior status in the Gunner large dog crate.

 James' F-150 (submitted by James)